 The Board of Directors has established an Audit Committee, a Compensation Committee, and a Nominating Committee.
 Each of these three committees operates under a written charter, adopted by the Board of Directors.
-The charters are available on the Company's website, www.consumerportfolio.com/charters.html.
+The charters are available on the Company's website, https://ir.consumerportfolio.com/corporate-governance.
 The Board of Directors has concluded that each member of these three committees (every director other than Mr. Bradley, the Company's chief executive officer), is independent in accordance with the director independence standards prescribed by Nasdaq, and has determined that none of them have a material relationship with the Company that would impair their independence from management or otherwise compromise the ability to act as an independent director.

-The members of the Audit Committee are Mr. Wood (chairman), Mr. Rayhill and Mr. Washer.
+The members of the Audit Committee are Mr. Rayhill (chairman), Mr. Grasso, Mr. Washer, and Mr. Wood.